Home » blogs » 1 Week in Patagonia: Chile Hiking Trip Itinerary for Adventure Travelers And Santiago

 Southern Patagonian Icefield, Chile, South America

-Southern Patagonian Icefield, Chile
+Southern Patagonian Icefield, View from the plane, Chile

 Day 8 – Valparaiso – Chile’s colorful port city